h8d13/Python-NextJS/Readme.md

 You can achieve **real-time video feed with image recognition** (e.g., YOLO model) in **less than 120 lines of code**.
 The backend processes data and streams results to the frontend.

-- **Performance on a laptop**: Achieved 18 FPS for live image recognition!
+- **Performance on a laptop**: Achieved 18 FPS for live image recognition, YOLOv8 with Standard dataset.
+No multi-threading, no GPU.